masonfmatthews/rails_assignments/assignments/number_guessing/README.md

 After your work is complete, make sure to `git push` to get your changes up to github.
 Feel free to do this more than once along the way, of course.

+Finally, create a pull request for your completed project.
+This will count as turning in your work.

 ### Requirements

 * The gameplay should match the instructions given in the Mode(s) below.